CaNS-World/CaNS/README.md

 08/02/2019 -- Input files corresponding to the simulations presented in the manuscript above have been added to `examples/`.

+16/05/2019 -- Now a single input file, `dns.in`, can be used to run the executable without re-compiling the source.
+The `examples/` folder has been updated accordingly.
+The code with the old input files (not maintained) can be found in branch `old_input_files`.

 ## Features

 Some features are: